Are Vitamin Supplements of any Value?*

 Our food lacks essential nutrients.
-We are then subjected to stresses such as medical and natural nuclear radiation, free radicals, pesticides, preservatives, artificial colors and flavors, pollution of air and water, refined foods, haphazard combining of foods, eating beyond digestive limitations, insufficient sleep, excessive sexual activity, and sporadic extremes of exposure to sunlight.
+We are then subjected to stresses such as medical and natural nuclear radiation, free radicals, pesticides, preservatives, artificial colors and flavors, pollution of air and water, refined foods, GMOs, innoculations, haphazard food combinations, eating beyond digestive limitations, insufficient sleep, excessive sexual activity, and sporadic extremes of exposure to sunlight.
 All of these and other factors substantially increase our requirements for vitamins and minerals.
 Gary Price Todd has written a valuable book clarifying the role of supplements.†

 *From Robert Chuckrow, The Intelligent Dieter’s Guide, Rising Mist Publications, Briarcliff Manor, NY, 1997.